How to Rent a Home or Apartment With No Credit History

 Have you ever seen the words “apartments for rent no credit check,” or “private landlord no credit check” in your local classifieds or advertised online?
 No doubt, this is the work of a private landlord, who is desperate to fill his or her rental properties with tenants to ease the financial burden of a mortgage, utilities, and property taxes.
 And their need equates to laxer credit check rules for you.

-Apartment management companies and condominium associations will most likely perform a credit check on an applicant and base their approval or disapproval solely on this information.
+Apartment management companies and condominium associations will most likely perform a credit check on an applicant and base their decision solely on this information.
 Private landlords, however, may be more lenient.
 Your interest in becoming their tenant could mean they’re willing to compromise with your lack of credit history.
 You’re more likely to find no credit check apartments going this route.

 2. Ask someone with good credit to be your co-signer